20 types of employees and how to engage them

 19. The Tech-resistant employee

-The Tech-resistant employee struggles with new technologies or processes, often feeling overwhelmed by changes.
+Tech-resistant employees struggle with new technologies or processes, often feeling overwhelmed by changes.
 Their reluctance to embrace technology can lead to inefficiencies and missed opportunities for improvement within the team.

 You can recognize them by their discomfort with new digital tools and innovations at work.
 Tech-resistant employees often find it challenging to adapt to updated systems, which can slow down productivity and frustrate their coworkers.
 Their reluctance to embrace technology can hinder collaboration and communication, resulting in missed opportunities for improvement.
 This unease may also lead to increased stress and anxiety when they’re faced with new tools or processes, making it tough for them to navigate changes in the workplace effectively.